benja0x40/LittleThumb/README.md

 of the `MakeObj` function.
 When used, the value of such argument overrides the corresponding option value set by `LittleThumb`.
-For instance, the `MiniScript.R` example could be modified as follows to make sure that object `xyz` is always reloaded.
+For instance, the `MiniScript.R` example could be modified as follows to make sure that object `xyz` is always reloaded when the script is executed.

 ```R
 # Object xyz is always reloaded